 Michigan’s has a popular judicial selection system, with candidates nominated by party convention running in a general election without listing a party affiliation.
-According to Ballotpedia, the Michigan Supreme Court currently is controlled by Republicans, which may prove beneficial for Life if and when the pre-Roe lawsuit reaches the high court.
+According to Ballotpedia, the Michigan Supreme Court has three judges on the court appointed by a Republican governor, one judge was appointed by a Democratic governor, and three judges were selected in a nonpartisan election.

-Unfortunately, new re-elected Governor Gretchen Whitmer is an outspoken proponent of abortion.
+Unfortunately, re-elected Governor Gretchen Whitmer is an outspoken proponent of abortion.
 She, along with Planned Parenthood, filed a lawsuit alleging Michigan’s pre-Roe law is unconstitutional.
-The cases are ongoing.
 In 2021, Governor Whitmer line-item vetoed portions of the state budget to remove millions in funding for pro-life activities, including pregnancy resource centers.
-In the 2022 Midterm Elections, Michigan voters passed an amendment to the state constitution to add a right to abortion.

 AUL’s Unsafe project uncovered numerous citations in inspection reports.
 Abortion facilities consistently failed to sterilize medical instruments, train staff, and secure and record medications.
 There also were numerous emergency transfers of patients to hospital emergency departments.